-- Georgia Tech-Lorraine and Georgia Tech Shenzhen Campuses: Students who live in France or can obtain a French student visa and are interested in pursuing a master's degree in Aerospace Engineering, Computer Science, Electrical and Computer Engineering, or Mechanical Engineering can start their program at the Georgia Tech-Lorraine Campus, and then choose to remain at that campus or switch to the Atlanta campus the following semester once they receive their student visa.
-Students who are pursuing an M.S. in Electrical and Computer Engineering who live in China or have a Chinese visa can start their program at the Georgia Tech Shenzhen Campus, and then choose to either remain at that campus to complete their degree or can transfer to the Atlanta campus the following semester after they receive their student visa.
+- Georgia Tech-Lorraine and Georgia Tech Shenzhen Campuses: Students who live in France or can obtain a French student visa, and are interested in pursuing a master's degree in Aerospace Engineering, Computer Science, Electrical and Computer Engineering, or Mechanical Engineering can start their program at the Georgia Tech-Lorraine Campus, and then choose to remain at that campus or switch to the Atlanta campus the following semester (once they receive their student visa).
+Students who are pursuing a master’s in Electrical and Computer Engineering who live in China or have a Chinese visa can start their program at the Georgia Tech Shenzhen Campus, and then choose to either remain at that campus to complete their degree or can transfer to the Atlanta campus the following semester after they receive their student visa.

 Graduate Student Researchers or Teaching Assistants

 Graduate student assistants are highly valued members of our community, and Georgia Tech would not be able to function without their hard work and contributions.
 It is our intention to continue to rely on the services provided by graduate students during the current situation.
-For the remainder of the Spring 2020 term, GRAs, GTAs, and graduate fellowship students will continue to receive their monthly stipend(s) and will remain eligible for any tuition waiver associated with their appointment.
-Beyond spring term, we will continue to update our guidance and instruction as we have more information.
+GRAs, GTAs, and graduate fellowship students will continue to receive their monthly stipend(s) and will remain eligible for any tuition waiver associated with their appointment (if they are within the United States).
+Students outside the United States are eligible for a tuition waiver only.
 Below, we provide some additional information pertaining to teaching assistants, research assistants, other graduate assistants and fellows.

-- Graduate Teaching Assistants: Please continue to work the number of hours in your GTA assignment and assist the instructor of the course in the distance learning delivery of the course.
+- Graduate Teaching Assistants: Please continue to work the number of hours in your GTA assignment and assist the instructor of the course in the learning delivery of the course.
+GTAs may be teaching in person or at a distance based on the course meetings.
+Please confirm with your supervisor the requirements for your GTA assignment.
 Resources for the technology and pedagogy are available on the Academic Continuity Resources site.